Frequently Asked Questions

 - Weanlings and Yearlings -- The same as applies to foals, with the addition of DNA testing on offspring, sire and dam to prove

-parentage (Download our DNA Testing Form or call for
+parentage (Request a DNA Testing Kit or call for

 5).
 Which horses need to have DNA typing done?